 I just downloaded Handel's Messiah.
 It's a huge part of my personal Christmas tradition every year.
 The girls don't appreciate it, so I listen with my headphones.

 Other stuff that's on it:

 Your husband is a pastor at a church with four weekend services (2 on Saturday and 2 on Sunday), how do you manage that weekend schedule?The girls and I usually attend Saturday nights when Rob is on.
 It's easier for me to get them ready in the evening than the morning.
 I used to attend several services before we had kids.
 I really wish I still could, but with 3 kids, it's just too much.

 Have you encountered any "expectations" in that regard?Nope, none whatsoever.

+How do you like to spend your husband's day off?
 Sleeping in, going out to breakfast together if the girls are at school, hanging around home, going hiking, having family pizza/movie night so I don’t have to cook.